Useful Links

 Who are they for?

-They are addressed to high school graduates or high school students wishing to start their studies in Great Britain to obtain a Bachelor Degree in a university of their choice.
+They are addressed to high-school graduates or senior high-school students who wish to start their undergraduate studies in Europe to obtain a Bachelor Degree at a University of their choice.

-DEI College offers preparatory programmes for all areas of specialization.
-Each curriculum is carefully designed to prepare the candidate according to the chosen field of study.
+DEI College offers foundation courses for all areas of specialization and each programme of study is carefully designed to prepare the prospective student according to the chosen field of study.

-Should High School attendance be completed in order to start attending the Foundation Programme?
+Should high-school attendance be completed to attend the Foundation Course?

-How long do studies in the UK last?
+How long do studies at European Universities last?

 How much will my tuition fees cost?

-Is there a funding for my tuition fees?
+Is there funding available for my tuition fees?